mrsonne/hubit/docs/examples.md

 {'part_counts': [4, 1, 2, 1], 'part_names':  ['wheel2', 'chassis2', 'bumper', 'engine14']}
 ```

-i.e. the components will have all counts and part names for a single car.
-The binding should be set up so that the data in `_input_consumed` (and possibly data in `_results_consumed`) suffice to calculate the car price.
+i.e. the components will have all counts and part names for a single car in this case the car at index 1 in the input.

 In the last line of the `price` function, the car price is added to the results